elisoncrum/piipan/docs/service-principals.md

 ```
     az login
 ```
-2. Run `create-service-principal` and provide it with the name of the service principal to be created:
+2. Run `create-service-principal` and provide it with the [deployment environment](./iac.md#deployment-environments) and the name of the service principal to be created:
 ```
     cd iac
-    ./create-service-principal.bash <service_principal_name>
+    ./create-service-principal.bash <azure-env> <service-principal-name>
 ```

 The service principal will be created and credentials will be printed to `stdout`.